Enterprise Architecture Benefits

 1. Enterprise Architecture as a field of work is the art and science of designing and realizing enterprises.

-Every organization has a coherent set of concepts applied to it, like process orientation, service orientation, b2b marketing and automation.
-Therefore every organization has an enterprise architecture.
-If you look at only the business concepts of the enterprise one can speak of the Business Architecture.
-When one only looks at the IT concepts of the enterprise one can speak of the IT architecture as part of the Enterprise Architecture.
+Every organization has a coherent set of concepts applied to it, like process orientation, service orientation, b2b marketing, and automation.
+Therefore, every organization has an enterprise architecture.
+If you look only at the business concepts of the enterprise, you can speak of business architecture.
+When one only looks at the IT concepts of the enterprise, one can speak of the IT architecture as part of the Enterprise Architecture.
 In this way, one can recognize many different types of architecture in an enterprise.

 A misconception of architecture is that EA can be a description only.
 That is not true.
 EA is a total concept.
-That total concept can be designed, visualized and described.
-If you do not describe the architecture of a pyramid or an enterprise, these two structures still have an architecture and that architecture will enable or block certain changes and innovation.
-Therefore architecture cannot be just a description.
+That total concept can be designed, visualized, and described.
+If you do not describe the architecture of a pyramid or an enterprise, these two structures still have an architecture.
+That architecture will enable or block certain changes and innovations.
+Therefore, architecture cannot be just a description.

 Benefits of Enterprise Architecture using Conceptual Diagrams with Architecture Principles.

-A conceptual blueprint as a product or document can be part of the design, visualization or description of an architecture, but a blueprint is not the architecture itself.
+A conceptual blueprint as a product or document can be part of the design, visualization, or description of an architecture, but a blueprint is not the architecture itself.
 Architecture is a total concept applied to a structure.
 Nothing more and nothing less.
-And creating a conceptual blueprint as a document or visualization to control architecture, is a best practice.
+Creating a conceptual blueprint as a document or visualization to control architecture is a best practice.

-The point is, that if you only describe enterprise architecture, you are not working with enterprise architecture or gaining its benefits, as in guiding a project to make use of principles and standards that eventually will implement the strategy.
+The point is that if you only describe enterprise architecture, you are not working with enterprise architecture or gaining its benefits, as in guiding a project to use principles and standards that eventually will implement the strategy.

-In order to actually work with enterprise architecture you need to start up a process, assign roles to people, have people educated and have people create products, approve products and use products.
+To work with enterprise architecture, you need to start a process, assign roles to people, have people educated, create products, approve products, and use products.

 What are the 7 Enterprise Architecture Benefits?